Margaret Carter Hepler Summer Research Fellowships - $3000

 Awarded by the Peacock-Harper Culinary History Friends Committee (not HNFE), these scholarships honor Janet Cameron and Jean Allen Phillips, who were visionaries, exemplary teachers, passionate about health and nutrition, and dedicated to the success of their students.
 Applicants must be a graduate student in good standing with the university.
 Research and interests may include human nutrition and foods, culinary history, food culture, household equipment, kitchen design, social history, ethnic traditions, gender studies, or related topics.
 Two $2000 scholarships are available.
 Application is open January 24 - March 24, 2019 (closes at 11:59 p.m.)

 S.J.
 Ritchey Endowed Scholarship

 Administered through the Center for Gerontology, this scholarship is awarded annually to students enrolled in the Gerontology Graduate Certificate with preference given to certificate students whose research is related to older adult health, nutrition, or physical activity.
 Applications are available in early spring semester and are usually due in March.
 For more information, contact Carlene Arthur at 540-231-7657 or email@example.com.

 Sebolt Fitness/Wellness Research Award - $250

 This award is given annually in memory of Don Sebolt, who oversaw the undergraduate service program in exercise and sports and supports travel to a scientific conference to present research on the health aspects of physical fitness.
-Students can either be attending a meeting in the future, have already attended the previous summer or fall, or will attend in the upcoming spring prior to the application date.
-Students will need to provide documentation of meeting participation.
-Next application will be Fall 2017.
+Students may attend a meeting in the fall, spring, or summer of the current academic year and will need to provide documentation of participation.
+Next application cycle is fall 2019.